June 30, 2025

 Despite Google stating there would be ‘more updates, more often’, at the Web Creator Conversion Event last October, there has only been one other update this year, the March 2025 core update.

-Although this update comes as no surprise, with numerous SEOs reporting recent volatility in the SERPs.
-Barry Schwartz has repeatedly taken to X to share updates on the rocky search results:
+This update came as no surprise, with numerous SEOs reporting volatility in the SERPs prior to the update.
+Barry Schwartz repeatedly took to X to share updates on the rocky search results:

-SEO consultant, Glenn Gabe, also suspected a core update may be on the way:
+SEO consultant, Glenn Gabe, also had suspicions that a core update may be on the way:

 Google releases core updates multiple times throughout the year to ‘make significant broad changes to [our] search algorithms and systems’.